-Nicole second-chaired several other trial victories including the complete acquittal of a Huntington Park police officer for three counts of child abuse and excessive force, and the full acquittal of a Pomona Corporal in federal court of one count of felony excessive force and two counts of felony obstruction of justice.
-Nicole also authored the motion that led to the dismissal of all criminal charges against San Francisco deputies, including Scott Neu, in alleged “fight club” case.
-Deputy Neu had faced a total of 15 felony and misdemeanor charges.
+Nicole second-chaired several other trial victories including the complete acquittal of a Huntington Park police officer for three counts of child abuse and excessive force, the full acquittal of a Pomona corporal in federal court of one count of felony excessive force and two counts of felony obstruction of justice, and the successful defense of a Bay Area county assessor who faced allegations of serious misconduct.
+Nicole also authored the motion that led to the dismissal of all criminal charges against several San Francisco deputies, including Scott Neu, in the alleged “fight club” case.
+Deputy Neu had faced a total of 15 felony and misdemeanor charges related to allegations of excessive force.

 Nicole is a graduate of UC Hastings School of Law.
 Prior to law school, she was a police officer for the City of Missoula, Montana.
 During her time at Missoula PD, she was a canine officer and a member of the POA Board of Directors.